bradchristie/taminations-flutter/assets/c2/tandem_based_triangle.md

-# Tandem-Based Triangle Formation
+# Tandem-Based Triangle Calls

 In a Tandem-based Triangle, the apex is the trailer.
 Mentally add a phantom in front of the apex to make a box of four.
 Now such calls as [Peel Off](../plus/peel_off.md),
 [Peel and Trail](../a2/peel_and_trail.md),
 and [Trail Off](../a2/trail_off.md) can be done treating the Tandem-Based Triangle as a box of four.

 Tandem-Based Triangle Peel & Trail:

 >
 > ![alt](tandem_based_triangle.png)